imtweetix/coding-standards/README.md

 # Coding Standards

-A list of general coding standards to maintain consistency across the team's code, while also helping to improve its quality, efficiency, and readability.
+A list of general coding standards to maintain consistency, while also helping to improve its quality, efficiency, and readability.